On the duality between contrastive and non-contrastive self-supervised learning: Conclusion

 \section{Conclusion}

 Through an analysis of their criteria, we were able to show that sample-contrastive and dimension-contrastive methods have learning objectives that are closely related, as they are effectively minimizing criteria that are equivalent up to row and column normalization of the embedding matrix.
 This suggests a certain duality in the behavior of such methods, which we studied empirically.
 Through the lens of variations of VICReg, we were able to study popular design choices in self-supervised loss functions and show their lack of impact on performance, significantly improving the robustness to embedding dimension of VICReg along the way.
 Motivated by our theoretical findings, we performed ample hyperparameter tuning on SimCLR and were able to close its performance gap with VICReg.
 We also showed that the normalization strategy does not play an important role in performance.
 This further reinforces the similarities between methods as predicted by our theoretical results.
-We expect that our results will help extend theoretical works in self-supervised learning to a wider family of methods, and help alleviate preconceived ideas on contrastive and non-contrastive learning.
+We expect that our results will help extend theoretical works in self-supervised learning to a wider family of methods, as well as help analyses by deriving criteria that are easier to work with.
+We also expect that our findings will help alleviate preconceived ideas on contrastive and non-contrastive learning.
 If one thing must be remembered from this work, it is that \textit{dimension-contrastive and sample-contrastive methods are two sides of the same coin}.
 Finally, perhaps the most important message of this work is to show that different SOTA SSL methods can be unified.
-To pinpoint the source of the advancements is an important direction to consolidate our understanding.
+Pinpointing the source of the advancements is an important direction to consolidate our understanding.